JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-09-auditing-nutanix-flow-network-security.md

-# Auditing Nutanix Flow Network Security <!--JK: @david-brett rewrote this section as it was muddled - see what you think -->
+# Auditing Nutanix Flow Network Security

 Logging is an important part of security infrastructure, and Flow provides two types of logs: audit logs and policy hit logs.